 Measuring the thickness of the steel coil is made from the exposed side using ultrasonic thickness measurements.
 This is the easiest way to calculate the thickness of the entire width of the steel coil.
 The thickness may vary from 0.05 to 0.10mm or 0.002mm to 0.004mm from the center to the edges.

 How to calculate the weight of a steel coil?

 The formula for calculating a steel coil weight is L = (Weight)*1000/(D*W*T).
-The approximate weight is calculated by measuring the width, outside diameter (OD), and the inside diameter (ID).
+The approximate weight is calculated by measuring the width, outside diameter (OD), and inside diameter (ID).

 1000 stands as a coefficient to determine the dimensions of the Length in (m) and the Volume in (dm^3).
-The weight of coil ranges from 7-15 tons.
+The weight of the coil ranges from 7-15 tons.

 Did you find it easy to understand the process of making steel coil?
 Steel coils have various methods of producing them depending on their applications and uses.
 Each coil type has its own specifications and availability.
-Overall, steel coils have multiple uses in various industries from automobile, home appliances, industrial and building constructions, and many more.
+Overall, steel coils have multiple uses in various industries from automobile, home appliances, industrial and building constructions, many more.